sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse_shader_guides.md

 <details markdown="block" class="details-tree">
 <summary>iMMERSE Pro Shader Guides</summary>

-This portion will serve as a guide for setting up and configuring specific shaders within the iMMERSE Pro shader suite!
+This section will guide you through setting up and configuring specific shaders within the iMMERSE Pro shader suite!

 <details markdown="block" class="details-tree">
 <summary>iMMERSE Pro Clarity</summary>

-Clarity is a shader that allows you to enhance texture and imaged details by adjusting the image's local contrast.
+Clarity is a shader that allows you to enhance texture and image details by adjusting the image's local contrast.

 This allows you to add a soft glow or sharp, gritty textures to your game without the standard issues of haloing or noise.